 Students are responsible for their own registration and to ensure that they are registered for the proper number of credits and type of courses.
 Although graduate program staff may assist with student registration, it is ultimately the student's responsibility to check his/her registration and correct it as needed.
 Registration can be checked via BU Brain.
 The Graduate School will not approve late add/drop course petitions based on the claim that someone else registered for the student.
 Late add/drop petitions submitted relative to a particular semester, with a third or less of that semester remaining will only be considered for exceptional circumstances beyond the student's control.

-Full-Time Registration Requirements for Funded Students
+Full-Time Registration Requirements

 Regardless of any previous graduate experience, the minimum university residence requirement for any graduate degree is 24 credit hours.